 Classic Lasagne al forno with Bolognese.

-Lasagne al forno with bolognese sauce is probably one of the best known and most popular Italian pasta dishes, alongside its cousin tagliatelle bolognese.
-Nowadays, there are many different kinds of baked lasagne recipes including with seafood, vegetarian versions and what Italians call ‘bianco’, without tomatoes.
+Lasagne al forno with Bolognese sauce is probably one of the best known and most popular Italian pasta dishes, alongside its cousin tagliatelle bolognese.
+Nowadays, there are many different kinds of baked lasagne recipes.
+These include with seafood, vegetarian versions and what Italians call ‘bianco’, without tomatoes.
 In fact, the original lasagne al forno was made without tomatoes because tomatoes didn’t exist in Italy until 18th century.

 The origins of baked lasagna actually date back to the times of Ancient Rome and Greece.
-The Greek word ‘laganon’ and the Latin word ‘laganum’ were used to describe square or rectangular sheets of ‘pasta’ made from wheat flour and baked in the oven or on the fire and stuffed with meat.
+The Greek word ‘laganon’ and the Latin word ‘laganum’ were used to describe square or rectangular sheets of ‘pasta’ made from wheat flour.
+These were baked in the oven or on the fire and stuffed with meat.

 The Roman ‘cookbook’ Apicius (a collection of Roman recipes compiled in 1st century AD) includes a ‘lagana’ formed by thin sheets of dough stuffed with meat and cooked in the oven.
 But, of course this only vaguely resembled the lasagne al forno we know today.

 Although lasagne pasta was popular in the Middle Ages, it wasn’t made with eggs until the invention of egg pasta in Northern Italy in the Renaissance period.
 Béchamel sauce was also not invented until the Renaissance and tomato sauce didn’t enter the equation until the 18th century.
 So, it was only then that lasagne al forno started to look like the much-loved dish of today.